 A study in which pregnant rats were dosed with radiolabeled racemic albuterol sulfate demonstrated that drug-related material is transferred from the maternal circulation to the fetus.

-Plasma levels of levalbuterol after inhalation of therapeutic doses are very low in humans, but it is not known whether levalbuterol is excreted in human milk.
+Plasma concentrations of levalbuterol after inhalation of therapeutic doses are very low in humans.
+It is not known whether levalbuterol is excreted in human milk.

-The safety and efficacy of Xopenex (levalbuterol HCl) Inhalation Solution have been established in pediatric patients 6 years of age and older in one adequate and well-controlled clinical trial (see CLINICAL PHARMACOLOGY; Pharmacokinetics and Clinical Trials).
-Use of Xopenex in children is also supported by evidence from adequate and well-controlled studies of Xopenex in adults, considering that the pathophysiology and the drug's exposure level and effects in pediatric and adult patients are substantially similar.
-Safety and effectiveness of Xopenex in pediatric patients below the age of 6 years have not been established.
+The safety and efficacy of XOPENEX Inhalation Solution have been established in pediatric patients 6 years of age and older in an adequate and well-controlled clinical trial [see ADVERSE REACTIONS and Clinical Studies].
+Use of XOPENEX Inhalation Solution in children is also supported by evidence from adequate and well-controlled studies of XOPENEX Inhalation Solution in adults, considering that the pathophysiology, systemic exposure of the drug and clinical profile in pediatric and adult patients are substantially similar.
+Safety and effectiveness of XOPENEX Inhalation Solution in pediatric patients below the age of 6 years have not been established.

-Data on the use of Xopenex in patients 65 years of age and older are very limited.
-A very small number of patients 65 years of age and older were treated with Xopenex Inhalation Solution in a 4-week clinical study (see CLINICAL PHARMACOLOGY: Clinical Trials) (n=2 for 0.63 mg and n=3 for 1.25 mg).
+Clinical studies of XOPENEX Inhalation Solution did not include sufficient numbers of subjects aged 65 years and older to determine whether they respond differently from younger subjects.
+Only 5 patients 65 years of age and older were treated with XOPENEX Inhalation Solution in a 4-week clinical study [see CLINICAL PHARMACOLOGY and Clinical Studies] (n=2 for 0.63 mg and n=3 for 1.25 mg).
 In these patients, bronchodilation was observed after the first dose on day 1 and after 4 weeks of treatment.
-There are insufficient data to determine if the safety and efficacy of Xopenex Inhalation Solution are different in patients < 65 years of age and patients 65 years of age and older.
-In general, patients 65 years of age and older should be started at a dose of 0.63 mg of Xopenex Inhalation Solution.
-If clinically warranted due to insufficient bronchodilator response, the dose of Xopenex Inhalation Solution may be increased in elderly patients as tolerated, in conjunction with frequent clinical and laboratory monitoring, to the maximum recommended daily dose (see DOSAGE AND ADMINISTRATION).
+In general, patients 65 years of age and older should be started at a dose of 0.63 mg of XOPENEX Inhalation Solution.
+If clinically warranted due to insufficient bronchodilator response, the dose of XOPENEX Inhalation Solution may be increased in elderly patients as tolerated, in conjunction with frequent clinical and laboratory monitoring, to the maximum recommended daily dose [see DOSAGE AND ADMINISTRATION].

 This monograph has been modified to include the generic and brand name in many instances.